-Once the weather turns warm, my days are spent out on the trails.
-Because I'm always looking for a new adventure, I asked some of my fellow staff members to share their favorite hikes and now I'm sharing them with all of you!
+Once the weather turns warm, our days are spent out on the trails.
+Because we're always looking for a new adventure, I asked my fellow library staff members to share their favorite hikes and now I'm sharing them with all of you!
 Win-win for everyone!

 Favorites Near Denver:

-When I moved to Colorado six years ago one of the first recommendations I received was to drive up Mt.
+When I moved to Colorado ten years ago one of the first recommendations I received was to drive up Mt.
 Evans.
 There I discovered the Chicago Lakes Trail and a love of hiking in the mountains.
 A moderately difficult out-and-back trail, it provides beautiful views of valleys, lakes and mountain peaks.
 Start at beautiful Echo Lake and continue all the way to the peak, or stop at one of the many lakes along the way.

 Castlewood Canyon State Park is another staff favorite for its proximity to Denver and great trail options.
 East Canyon Preservation Trail is a 4.1 mile loop that's a great choice for a quick and easy day hike.

 White Ranch Park is a great choice for those hiking on a budget.
 One of the Jefferson County Open Spaces, access to all of its trails are free, and its location just outside of Golden makes it an easy day trip for beautiful views and lots of wildlife.